Amanda N. Karaman

 2. $ 500,000 or more, but less than $ 1,000,000 $ 100.00

 3. $1,000,000 or more $ 150.00

 (c) Appeal on Valuation and Classification Sum of (a) and (b)

 (d) Appeal not covered by (a), (b), and (c) $ 25.00

 No fee is required to file a petition contesting denial of application for Veteran's and Veteran's/Serviceman's/Servicewoman's/Surviving Spouse deduction, Senior Citizen's or Disabled person's deduction.
 Check is to be made payable to: Monmouth County Tax Administrator.

 Appeal from County Board of Taxation

-A local property tax appeal for review of an assessment of $750,000 and under must first be filed with your county Board of Taxation.
+A local property tax appeal for review of an assessment under $1,000,000 must first be filed with your County Board of Taxation.
 You would then file with the Tax Court if you are unsatisfied with that judgment and wish to appeal the county Board of Taxation judgment.

 CHANGE OF ADDRESS